-On September 12, join us for cocktails and conversation with developer Paul Paradis and architect Fred Clarke on building a new transit district in San Francisco.
+On September 12, we welcomed developer Paul Paradis and architects Fred Clarke and Marilyn Jordan Taylor for cocktails and conversation about building a new transit district in San Francisco.

 The Loma Prieta earthquake that struck in 1989 created an opportunity to rethink San Francisco’s South of Market district.
 Three decades later, a new multimodal transit hub and commercial district is taking shape.
 The Transbay Terminal, considered the “Grand Central of the West,” will eventually accommodate 100,000 passengers each weekday with high-speed rail and new regional rail links.